TaikiSan21/PAMmisc/README.md

 ### Versions

+**1.4.1** - Internal changes to make `matchEnvData` a generic method so can write methods for non-dataframe sources easier

 **1.4.0** - Added functions for downloading environmental data and matching it to your data.
 Replaced older verison of `formatURL` from v 1.3.0.
 New exported functions are `edinfoToURL`, `downloadEnv`, `erddapToEdinfo`, `varSelect`, `getEdinfo`,